Medicare Open Enrollment: 10 Things to Know

 In general, you initially enroll in Medicare within three months before and three months after turning 65.
 Failing to do so can result in financial penalties, increasing your premiums for the rest of your life.

-However, there are exceptions, including many people who receive health insurance through their employer or through their spouse’s job, as long as the workplace has 20 or more employees.
-Be sure to check with your employer about how it handles your group health coverage at age 65.
+However, there are exceptions, including many people who receive health insurance through their employers or through their spouse’s job, as long as the workplace has 20 or more employees.
+Check with your employer about how it handles your group health coverage at age 65.

-Be warned of the “COBRA trap” — insurance you may receive after you leave your job does not eliminate the requirement that you apply for Medicare at age 65.
+Be wary of the “COBRA trap” — insurance you might receive after you leave your job doesn't eliminate the requirement that you apply for Medicare at age 65.

 If you miss the Medicare annual open enrollment deadline, there are still some ways you can salvage your status.